Mschmidt19/CV/README.md

 *	Assigned to community outreach for gifts and swag
 *	Assigned to theme and design each event
 *	Proctored each event, every session, taking over for the instructor when necessary

-## Certificates and Awards
-* NRF Customer Service and Sales Certification: 2015
-* Honors Engineering (Honors Program) at University of California, Santa Barbara: 2012
-* National Society of High School Scholars: 2012

 ## Hobbies and Interests
 *Design*